YuchongHu/logecmem/README.md

 **LogECMem Proxy**

-Users use source code to install libmemcached in the proxy.
+Users use source code to install libmemcached (extented from v1.0.18) in the proxy.

 	$ cd libmemcached-1.0.18
 	$ sh configure; make; sudo make install